Gifting property to children UK - 2026 Tax Guide

-The growth of house prices has come as a shock to many people, who discover in their later years that they are wealthy beyond their wildest dreams.
+The growth of house prices has come as a shock to many people.
+If you are considering gifting property to children UK homeowners often discover in their later years that they are wealthy beyond their wildest dreams, but this wealth comes with significant tax drawbacks.

 But this wealth comes with drawbacks.
 The taxman will help himself to a large slice of it when you are gone, while children and grandchildren cannot get on the property ladder.
 Some people try to solve the problem by gifting their home to the younger generation.